 Students learn about and participate in many forms of prayer such as prayer before meals, adoration, the rosary, private prayer, formal prayer, spontaneous prayer, and more.

 “The Eucharist is ‘the source and summit of the Christian life’…for in the blessed Eucharist is contained the whole spiritual good of the Church…” -Catechism of the Catholic Church, 1324

-We celebrate Mass as a school each Wednesday at 8:30 a.m.
+We celebrate Mass as a school each week.